Fitch cuts Finland's credit rating to Aa+

 The European Commission warned Finland on Wednesday that its 2016 budget may break EU fiscal rules and urged Helsinki to take measures to redress the situation.

-Finland's finance minister Alexander Stubb wrote on a blog post late on Friday, that the rating downgrade and the EU Commission's warning are serious warning signs for Finland.

-"This shows, that external assessors are starting to lose their faith in Finland's ability to reform", Stubb wrote.

-Prime Minister Juha Sipila's center-right government aims to rein in public debt by pushing for reforms and 10 billion euros ($11.15 billion) of spending cuts by 2030.
+Prime Minister Juha Sipila's centre-right government aims to rein in public debt by pushing for reforms and 10 billion euros ($11.15 billion) of spending cuts by 2030.